nil-andreu/Nil-Andreu/README.md

 ## Hello there 👋
 ### I am Nil Andreu, a self-taught software engineer who is studying the Bachelor of Business Administration at UPF university.

-- 🔭 What I'm currently using is HTML, CSS (Grid, Flexbox, Bootstrap & Sass), JS (with React.js, Three.js & gsap) & Python (Django‚ Django Rest Framework)
+- 🔭 What I'm currently using is HTML, CSS (Grid, Flexbox, Bootstrap & Sass), JS (with React.js, Three.js & gsap.js), SQL & Python (Django‚ Django Rest Framework)
 - 🌱 I’m learning <a href="https://github.com/Nil-Andreu/typescript">TypeScript</a>, <a href="https://github.com/Nil-Andreu/antifragile-coders"> advanced data structures <a/>, <a href="https://github.com/Nil-Andreu/machinelearningcourse" >Machine Learning </a> & <a href="https://github.com/Nil-Andreu/leads-manager">full-stack Django-React</a>.
 - 👯 I aspire to help other people accomplish their goals